Hartford Wolf Pack: History

 The franchise that became the Wolf Pack was founded in 1926 in Providence, Rhode Island as the Providence Reds, one of the five charter members of the Canadian-American Hockey League.
 In 1936, the Northeast-based CAHL merged with the Midwest-based International Hockey League to form the International-American Hockey League, which dropped the "International" from its name in 1940.

-The Reds — known as the Rhode Island Reds in their later years — folded after the 1976–77 season.
+The Reds — known as the Rhode Island Reds for their final season— folded after the 1976–77 season.
 Shortly afterward, the owners of the Broome Dusters of the North American Hockey League bought the Reds franchise and moved it to Binghamton, New York as the Binghamton Dusters.
 After securing an affiliation with the Hartford Whalers in 1980, the team changed its name to the Binghamton Whalers.
 An affiliation change to the Rangers in 1990 — one that continues to this day — brought another new name, the Binghamton Rangers.

 After the 1996–97 NHL season, the Whalers moved to Raleigh, North Carolina as the Carolina Hurricanes.
-Soon after the Whalers' departure, the Binghamton Rangers relocated to Hartford and began to play at the vacated Hartford Civic Center (today known as the XL Center).
+Soon after the Whalers' departure, the Binghamton Rangers relocated to Hartford and began to play at the vacated Hartford Civic Center (today known as the PeoplesBank Arena).

 Following a "name-the-team" contest, the franchise became the Hartford Wolf Pack, a reference to a submarine class as well as the tactic known as "wolfpacking".
 With Connecticut being home to both the main builder of submarines (General Dynamics Electric Boat) and the US Navy's primary submarine base, honoring the state's naval tradition was the paramount goal.
 The name Seawolf, a reference to the Seawolf-class submarines was considered to have been the ideal name for the team.
 However, it had already been taken by the Mississippi Sea Wolves of the East Coast Hockey League.
 Following the submarine theme, the mascot was named "Sonar".

 The Wolf Pack's first coach was E.J.
 McGuire, and their first home game was played in front of a crowd of 12,934 fans on October 4, 1997.
 P.J.
 Stock scored the first home goal in Wolf Pack history.
 The first franchise goal was scored the night prior in Providence, R.I., by Pierre Sevigny.
 The team reached the playoffs during the first 12 years of their existence and won the Calder Cup in 2000, defeating the Rochester Americans in the Cup finals.
 Derek Armstrong won the Jack A. Butterfield Trophy as AHL playoff MVP.